 - It will ignore the 25th rank

 Bar chart columns

-Note - if you re-run your report multiple times in one day, the chart uses the ranking results from the latest run on that day.
+Please note: If you re-run your report multiple times in one day, the chart uses the ranking results from the latest run on that day.

 The colors on the chart represent different ranking bands.
 For example, the dark green section shows all rankings at position #1, and the orange section shows all rankings between #21-50.
 The breakdown of the rankings that are represented by each color can be found on the right-hand side of the bar chart.

-Hover over each bar column to see a pop-up that will show the number of keywords that were ranking in each band at the time when the report was run.
+Hover over each bar column to see a popup that will show the number of keywords that were ranking in each band at the time when the report was run.

-Checkboxes: At the top of the bar chart you’ll see checkboxes for each search engine.
-If you’d only like to see results for Google, for example, you can uncheck the other search engines and the chart data will update instantly.
+Checkboxes: At the top of the bar chart, you’ll see checkboxes for each search engine — if you’d only like to see results for Google, for example, you can uncheck the other search engines, and the chart data will update instantly.

-b)‘Rankings by change’ table
+b) 'Rankings by change' table

 'Compare Date' dropdown: This 'change' data compares two report run dates, showing the change in ranking positions between these dates.
 You can select which dates to compare using the date dropdown.

 All Search Engines: The green, red, orange, and blue boxes highlight different changes, as follows: